 Tips for Healing from Childhood Sexual Assault

 Most children who are sexually assaulted choose to numb that pain with drugs and alcohol.
 There is a reason there is an epidemic of mental health issues in the world today.
-Billions of people with a wounded inner child who is desperately crying out to be loved.
+Billions of people with a wounded inner child who are desperately crying out to be loved!
 Sexual assault is a very deep wound and one that will wreak havoc in our life if we cannot heal it.

 These experiences are intensely traumatizing and can have a profound and long-lasting impact on our mental and emotional well-being.